Author name: Nelson Jorge Mosco Castellano

 Global Order and Geopolitics

-The hidden cost of the State: poverty, bureaucracy and dependency Read Post »
+The Fatal Arrogance of the Algorithm Read Post »

 Global Order and Geopolitics